Amyloidosis: AL (Light Chain)

 Amyloidosis (am-uh-loy-doh-sis) is a protein disorder.
 In this disease, proteins change shape (misfold), then bind together and form amyloid fibrils which deposit in organs.
 As amyloid fibrils build up, the tissues and organs may not work as well as they should.

 Our bodies make several proteins that can cause amyloidosis.
 To choose the right treatment, it is very important to know the exact protein that is causing the disease.
 The two most common types are light chain (AL) and transthyretin (ATTR) amyloidosis.

 Light chains are pieces of antibodies made by white blood cells, specifically plasma cells, in the bone marrow.
-In AL amyloidosis, a group of plasma cells make too many light chains, which misfold and clump together to form amyloid fibrils.
+In AL amyloidosis, a group of plasma cells make too many light chains, which misfold and bind together to form amyloid fibrils.
 The fibrils are then deposited in organs.
 The most common organs affected are the heart and kidneys.
-Light chain amyloidosis can also affect the stomach, large intestine, liver, nerves and skin.
+Light chain amyloidosis can also affect the stomach, large intestine, liver, nerves, skin and can cause an enlarged tongue.
 The condition can cause problems with one or more parts of the body.

 What are the signs and symptoms of AL amyloidosis?

 AL amyloidosis can affect many organs, resulting in the following signs and symptoms:

 Symptoms indicating the legs are affected include:

 - Swelling of the feet or legs